FelixLuciano/2d-static-truss-fea/README.md

 ## Introduction

-A [finite element analysis](https://en.wikipedia.org/wiki/Finite_element_method) (FEA) software is a computer program that uses the finite element method (FEM) to analyze and solve problems in engineering and science.
-The finite element method is a numerical technique for solving differential equations that describe physical phenomena, such as the behavior of structures under load or the flow of fluids through pipes.
+Large physical systems described by differential equations tend to be subdivided into smaller, simpler parts to solve.
+[Finite element analysis](https://en.wikipedia.org/wiki/Finite_element_method) (FEA) software is a computer program that uses the finite element method (FEM) to solve a wide range of problems in engineering and science.
+This method is numerical approximation technique for solving differential equations that describe physical phenomena, such as the behavior of structures under different loads or with different materials.

-Finite element analysis software is used in a wide range of engineering and scientific applications, including structural analysis, fluid dynamics, heat transfer, and electromagnetics.
-It can be used to analyze the performance of structures under different loads, predict the behavior of materials under various conditions, and optimize designs for improved performance.
+This method could be applied in many fields, including structural analysis, fluid dynamics, heat transfer and electromagnetism.
 Some common features of finite element analysis software include the ability to:
-- Model complex geometries and boundary conditions
+- Model complex geometries and boundary conditions;
-- Solve for static, dynamic, and thermal behaviors
+- Solve static, dynamic, and thermal behaviors;
-- Analyze nonlinear behavior, such as material plasticity or contact
+- Analyze nonlinear behavior, such as material plasticity or contact;
-- Import and export data from other software programs
+- Import and export data from other software programs;
-- Generate detailed reports and visualizations of results
+- Generate detailed reports and results visualizations.

-There are many different finite element analysis software packages available on the market, ranging from simple programs with a limited range of capabilities to more advanced packages with a wide range of features and functionality.

 ### Gauss-Seidel method